milky2028/avhc/README.md

 * Firebase

-  Currently using Firestore and Firebase Auth.
-The firestore package is way too big.
+  * Currently using Firestore and Firebase Auth.
+The firestore package is way too big, but it's what we're using anyways.
+The auth package is considerably smaller.

 * Firebase Cloud Functions

-  Code for Firebase Functions is under the functions folder, front-end code is under the public folder.
+  * Code for Firebase Functions is under the functions folder, front-end code is under the public folder.
 Both folders have their own package.json and node_modules, which should probably be unified at some point.
 Cloud Functions also use TypeScript.
+Firebase Cloud Fucntions include Express by default.

 * Sentry Error Reporting
 * SASS